1000 Series: School & Community Relations

 The board understands that corporate and private donors are guided by a philanthropic desire to provide resources that are not only useful but timeless in promoting the educational mission of the district.
 Further, the board recognizes that the development of alternative sources of funding for the district’s educational programs and facilities is desirable.
 Opportunities are available to enhance or supplement traditional sources of district revenue through the pursuit of fundraising activities, sponsorships, partnerships, marketing activities, grants, and other similar activities.
 Naming rights to district facilities and/or portions or components of district facilities may also present opportunities for fundraising and revenue enhancement.

 The board also recognizes that individuals within the community may wish to contribute additional funds, books, supplies, or equipment to enhance or extend the district’s programs or facilities.
-These revenue enhancement opportunities are subject to certain limitations and restrictions as approved by the board and all such gifts and revenue enhancement activities must be consistent with the educational mission of the district and contemporary standards of good taste within the Linn-Mar Community School District.
+These revenue enhancement opportunities are subject to certain limitations and restrictions as approved by the board, and all such gifts and revenue enhancement activities must be consistent with the educational mission of the district and contemporary standards of good taste within the Linn-Mar Community School District.

 The purpose of this policy is to establish parameters for the acceptance of gifts, donations, partnerships, and grants and for the pursuit of revenue enhancement opportunities which may include naming rights of district facilities and other enhanced programming.
 These parameters align with state codes which clarify that gifts, bequests, and donations are to be used in accordance with the terms of the gifts, bequests, or donations.
 Therefore, a gift, bequest, or donation that is not in keeping with the district mission, philosophy, or practice will not be accepted.